 The CX-3 was replaced by the CX-30 in 2020 but proved popular as a new buy, and you’ll usually find a selection of used CX-3s to buy on cinch.

 The Mazda CX-3 looked terrific when it first arrived in 2016

 What’s it like to drive?

-When new, the Mazda CX-3 came with a choice of a 2.0-litre petrol engine with a couple of power outputs and diesels: a 1.5 and a 1.8.
-The more powerful petrol engine and Sport Nav trim on the diesel engines give the CX-3 4-wheel drive.
-The rest power the front wheels.
+When new, the Mazda CX-3 came with a choice of a 2.0-litre petrol engine with a couple of power outputs, and 1.5- and 1.8-litre diesels.
+The more powerful petrol engine and Sport Nav trim on the diesel engines give the CX-3 four-wheel drive.
+The rest of the models power the front wheels.

 All engines have enough power to keep the Mazda up with traffic in town and on the motorway.

 With an interior that’s largely lifted from the Mazda 2 supermini, the CX-3 is never going to be the most practical car available.
-There’s a little storage cubby ahead of the gear lever and under the central armrest, plus door bins and a glovebox.
-The rear seats also get door bins.
-Enough for a few guide books or bags of nuts.
-If you’re looking for places to hide kid’s toys you might not find them.
+There’s a little storage cubby ahead of the gearstick and under the central armrest, plus door bins and a glovebox.
+The rear passengers also benefit from door bins – enough to fit a few guidebooks or bags of nuts.
+If you’re looking for places to hide kids’ toys, however, you might not find them.

 Running costs and reliability

 The most economical engine is the 1.5-litre diesel, which is likely to average around 55mpg in the real world.
 The 1.8-litre diesel won’t be far behind, but even the petrol models don’t disappoint thanks to Mazda’s fuel-saving SkyActiv technology – expect to be able to get close to 40mpg.